 Scope: The policy applies to Council when considering and determining the annual budget of rates and charges.
-It does not apply to land located in Bogong Village or the Dinner Plain Village.
+It does not apply to land located in Dinner Plain Village.

 Use of Rate:

 The differential rate will be used to fund items of expenditure described in the Budget adopted by Council.
 The level of the differential rate is the level which Council considers is necessary to achieve the objectives specified above